wuorlalfjl/bee-docs/docs/faq.md

 if you were to use the same wallet, it would violate the uniqueness constraint and result in malfunctioning nodes.

-Therefore, the rule is, each node must have:
+Therefore, the rule is, each node must have:11313

 * 1 Ethereum Address
 * 1 Chequebook